No body organ performs a wider variety of essential jobs than the liver. It:

 Treatment for cirrhosis varies depending on the cause and stage of the disease.
 Because liver damage usually cannot be reversed, the aim of all treatment is to keep the disease from getting worse and to reduce complications.

 Regardless of the cause, anyone with cirrhosis should abstain from alcohol and use caution in taking medications that can make liver disease worse, including over-the-counter acetaminophen (Tylenol and generic types).
-You also will be treated for underlying diseases -- for example, interferon and other medications for viral hepatitis, corticosteroids or other immunosuppressant medications for autoimmune hepatitis, and phlebotomy, which is the periodic removal of a pint of blood -- to reduce iron levels in hemochromatosis.
+You also will be treated for underlying diseases -- for example, antiviral medications for chronic hepatitis B or C, corticosteroids or other immunosuppressant medications for autoimmune hepatitis, and phlebotomy, which is the periodic removal of a pint of blood -- to reduce iron levels in hemochromatosis.

-If the liver is too scarred to function, a transplant is the only treatment.
+If liver function becomes too impaired from cirrhosis, a transplant is the only treatment.
 Approximately 80% to 90% of patients survive liver transplantation, and long-term survival rates have improved because of drugs such as cyclosporine (Neoral, Sandimmune) that suppress the immune system to keep it from attacking the new liver.

 Treatment leads to improvement in most cases when the disease is discovered in its earlier stages.
 Most patients are able to live a normal life for many years.
 The outlook is less favorable if liver damage is extensive or if someone with cirrhosis does not stop drinking.
-People with cirrhosis usually die of either bleeding, serious infections or kidney failure.
+People with cirrhosis usually die of bleeding that can't be stopped, serious infections or kidney failure.
 They often enter irreversible coma in their last days.

 National Institute of Diabetes & Digestive & Kidney Disorders